wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 {% include l18n.html %}
 {% include _toc.html %}

-The contribution of this article is a logical ordering of <strong>deep-dive</strong> concepts presented in a succint way, as a hands-on narrated scenic tour.
+The contribution of this article is a logical ordering of <strong>deep-dive</strong> concepts presented in a succinct way, as a hands-on narrated scenic tour.
 "PROTIP" flags advice from hard-won experience such as relevant keyboard shortcuts and things to remember, available only here for you.

 <img align="right" width="413" height="262" alt="git-signing-ale-413x262" src="https://user-images.githubusercontent.com/300046/116947094-1d52a180-ac39-11eb-99c0-a76e793f0b8e.png">
 > "If you ... want to verify that commits are actually from a trusted source, Git has a few ways to sign and verify work using GPG." -<a target="_blank" href="https://git-scm.com/docs/git-show-ref">git-scm.com/show-ref command</a>